 For example, the Social Security Administration (SSA) identifies Form I-94, Arrival/ Departure Record, discrepancies as the primary reason for delays in issuing Social Security numbers (SSN) to nonimmigrants.

 Name submissions must be consistent on all official travel documents (passports, Forms I-20, and Forms I-94).
 The earliest official document sets the standard.
 For most nonimmigrant students, this is the SEVIS record that creates the initial Form I-20, Certificate of Eligibility for Nonimmigrant Status.
+Please refer to SEVIS Help Hub on Study in the States website for detailed instructions related to SEVIS name standards.

 Be very careful when entering dates.
 The date of birth is an especially critical data element.
 The U.S. standard for dates is mm/dd/yyyy, while most other countries use dd/mm/yyyy.
 However, not all of the U.S. government forms follow the U.S. standard.